gravins/DGNs-for-schizophrenia/README.md

-# Schizophrenia drug repurposing with Deep Graph Networks
+# Drug repurposing for schizophrenia through Deep Graph Networks
 This repository provides a reference implementation of our paper ....

 We will publish the code and data to replicate our results when the paper is accepted.